rahulgkatre/zirconium/README.md

 This is done through the power of `comptime` in Zig, where loop parameters and transforms are defined in comptime and stored in datastructures.
 Evaluation / execution resolves comptime values as constants, allowing for zero overhead execution.
 To validate this, try building with `-OReleaseSmall` on loop code and export the assembly.

-This library is to be interfaced with [Tesseract](https://github.com/rahulgkatre/tesseract) and be used as an intermediate representation for compiling tensor graphs.
+This library is to be interfaced with [Tesseract](https://github.com/rahulgkatre/tesseract) and be used as an compilation target for tensor compute graphs.

 Check out `demo.zig` to see how it works.